chaitanyasachdeva13/inventory_management_python/README.md

 ### Usage
 **Running the Program**

-Open command prompt or terminal in your device and run
+Open command prompt or terminal in your device, locate to the directory where the file is saved and run
 ```
 python3 inventory_management.py
 ```